SSWConsulting/SSW.People.Profiles/Jack-Kranz/Jack-Kranz.md

 Jack has delivered successful projects ranging in scale from large digital transformation projects to minimum viable products for tech startups.
 He has a keen eye for detail, a drive for results and strives for quality and robustnes.
 Being a trainer/developer means Jack is always familiar with latest technologies and best practices.

-His areas of interest include .NET web development, mobile application development, agumented reality, user interaction design and artificial intelligence.
+His areas of interest include .NET web development, mobile application development, agumented reality, user interaction design and PWA development.